Heights on curves and limits of Hodge structures: Introduction

 We emphasize that the equality~\eqref{eq:main_intro} suggests a new way of expressing Beilinson--Bloch heights, not just for curves but in general.
 A generalization of our proof to higher dimensions is the subject of current research by the authors.

-In a paper currently under preparation and meant to complement the current one, we describe how one can numerically compute the height of a limit mixed Hodge structure associated to any smoothing of a nodal projective hypersurface of odd dimension, following the ideas in~\cite{Ser2019}.
+In the companion paper~\cite{BdJS2} we describe how to numerically compute the height of a limit mixed Hodge structure associated to any smoothing of a nodal projective hypersurface of odd dimension, following the ideas in~\cite{Ser2019}.
 As an application we numerically verify the conjecture stated above for various nodal cubic threefolds.